-By the mail which arrived from England during my absence from the Colony, I received instructions from my Directors, through their Acting Secretary, to very positively contradict the rumours which had obtained circulation that Mr. Albert Grant was in any way connected with, or had any influence over, the Directorate of the Tasmanian Main Line Railway Company, Limited, either collective or individual.
+By the mail which arrived from England during my absence from the Colony, I received instructions from my Directors, through their Acting Secretary, to very positively contradict or rumours which had obtained circulation that Mr. Albert Grant was in any any connected with, for had any influence over, the Directorate of the Tasmanian Main Line Railway Company, Limited, either collective or individual.